sdnfv/sdnfv.github.io/onvm.md

 **No Interrupts:** We use DPDK's poll mode driver in place of traditional interrupt-driven networking, allowing the system to process packets at line rates of 10 Gbps and beyond.

+**Scalable:** NFs can be easily replicated for scalability, and the NF Manager will automatically load balance packets across threads to maximize performance.

 ## Performance

 Our original NetVM platform was able to achieve performance significantly higher than the state of the art when processing packets through a chain of virtual machines.
 We expect similar or better performance on our updated openNetVM platform.